swagnercarena/paltas/README.rst

 Usage
 -----

 The main functionality of ``paltas`` is to generate realistic datasets of strong gravitational lenses in a way that's modular, scalable, and user-friendly.
-To make a dataset with platas all you need is a configuration file which you can then pass to the generate.py script:
+To make a dataset with ``paltas`` all you need is a configuration file which you can then pass to the generate.py script:

 .. code-block:: bash